Who are we?

 What personal data do we collect?

 To help us manage, and meet the objectives of, the study - ICNARC collects and holds personal data about you (and other participants).
 This information (such as your date of birth, NHS number, health data and contact details) was collected by the research/audit team at the hospital where you became involved in the study.
 This information was securely submitted to ICNARC.
 The research team will also collect information on your survival from your medical records until the end of the study.

 What do we do with your information?

-ICNARC will follow-up on your well-being by requesting some important health information, including survival and hospital stay data, from national databases held by NHS Digital and the NHS Wales Informatics Service (organisations that manages access to national database of NHS records).
+ICNARC will follow-up on your well-being by requesting some important health information, including survival and hospital stay data, from national databases held by NHS Digital and Digital Health and Care Wales, formerly NHS Wales Informatics Service (organisations that manages access to national database of NHS records).
 To obtain this important information, the UK-ROX trial team will send your date of birth, home postcode, NHS number and unique trial number (required to ensure you can be identified in the database correctly) to NHS Digital using a secure password protected online file exchange service.
 An authorised person from NHS Digital will then link the identifiers to the national records and securely send back the relevant data for storage on the secure UK-ROX trial database.
-The same process will be carried out with the NHS Wales Informatics Service.
+The same process will be carried out with Digital Health and Care Wales.

 We will also use these data to send a questionnaire on health and well-being to around 15% of participants 90 days after entry into the study.

 All of the information is held in a secure password protected database, with access only by authorised research team members at your hospital and at ICNARC.
 Information collected during UK-ROX is stored on ICNARC's secure servers which are owned by an authorised contractor called Exponential-e (https://www.exponential-e.com/).
 ICNARC takes steps to ensure this information is not lost and makes regular back-ups of the data.